Find out about visiting options for mobility, visual and hearing impaired visitors to the NMI - Decorative Arts & History.

 - All galleries in the Museum of Decorative Arts & History are fully accessible.
 The site has four lifts, located in the main reception area, in the east corner servicing floors one to three of the decorative arts section of the museum.
 There are two lifts in the Soldiers and Chiefs exhibition.

-- Accessible toilets are located in the main reception, the ground floor of the Soldiers and Chiefs Exhibition, in the Riding School (temporary gallery) and in Brambles Café.
+- Accessible toilets are located in the main reception, the ground floor of the Soldiers and Chiefs Exhibition, and in the Riding School (temporary gallery).

 - Mobile stools are available upon request from the Reception Desk.